toshiaki1729/stable-diffusion-webui-dataset-tag-editor/README.md

 2. Load them
 3. Select tags you want to edit in "Filter and Edit Tags" tab
 4. Replace / remove them or append new tags to captions
-5. Use "Edit Tags of Selected Image" tab if you want to edit the caption individually
+5. Use "Edit Caption of Selected Image" tab if you want to edit the caption individually

 ## Description of Display